Skip to content

 Reclamation Steps

-1. Start: Begin reclamation process
+1. Start: Begin reclamation process for your handle's slot

 2. Load epochs: Read global epoch and all thread epochs